 Be a voting member of the Executive Cabinet.

+Executive Cabinet

 There shall be an Executive Cabinet which shall consist of the President, Executive Vice President, Administrative Vice President and the Executive Staff.
 The Executive Cabinet shall:

 Carry out the policies and directives established by the Senate in accordance with this Constitution.